Writing a persuasive speech

 If you are wondering how these 5 steps of Monroe's Motivated Sequence fit into the standard 3 part speech format, they go like this:

-- Step 5 (Action) is the Conclusion
+- Step 5 (Action) is the Conclusion.

 Want to read a persuasive speech example?

-This speech follows the sequence outlined on this page.
-Be warned.
-The topic is sombre; the affect of suicide on family and friends.
+This example speech ("After they're gone") follows the sequence outlined on this page.